Here are the first two chapters of Vevin Song. Enjoy!

 Rowan shook his head frantically.
 'No time.'

 Grace furrowed her brow.
 'Be quick.
 If you hear the rain easing off, get out of there, even if you haven't found the baby.'
 She turned to Jason.
 Look after your brother.
-It's one thing that you're good at.'
+It's the one thing you're good at.'

 'Let's get this over with,' Rowan muttered.